-And we know that in all things God works for the good of those who love him, who have been called according to his purpose.” ~Romans 8:28
+And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”

 As a Christian, that was a scripture that I memorized fairly early in my walk with the Lord.
 It was implanted in my heart, in my mind, and in my soul.
 It resonated in me from the time I was about 12, having recently gone through the divorce of my parents, and it has continued to be one of the lenses I attempted to use throughout my life’s heartaches.
 Dark times.
-I have to admit.
+I must admit.
 It’s not easy.

 Faith in God hasn’t always been easy.
 It requires an effort.
-Constant effort, sometimes.

 That day back in 1992, we learned, in my 16th week of pregnancy, that our first son had a heart condition, a spinal cord that was broken in two places, and kidneys that didn’t work.
 That scripture brought me no comfort, in that moment.
 We were devastated.
 I asked God what He was doing, what He was allowing, only to get no answer.
-Through my tears, sadness, and yes, brokenness, I made a decision to trust God.
-Yes, decision.
-There was a choice I made in that moment to trust God or not.
+Through my tears, sadness, and yes, brokenness, I decided to trust God.
+Yes, decided.

 I held tight to the belief that “all things God works for the good of those who love Him.”
 He had always been faithful, at least up to that point in my 20 years of life, and I did truly love Him.
-I knew it wasn’t suppose to always be rainbows and butterflies.
+I knew it wasn’t supposed to always be rainbows and butterflies.
 So I decided, in my pain, I would go to Him for strength.
 He was strong.
 He could “fix” this for me.
 Right?
-I mean, He is God.

 So, on that day, after an ultrasound with my regular OB, then an emergency appointment with a new specialist, I was sent home to be confined to bed rest for the duration of my pregnancy, however long it lasted.
 I say that because, none of the doctors on my case expected that to be long.
 There was no amniotic fluid, so there was no cushion for my son as he moved around inside of me.

 None.
 Not an ounce.
 That day left me feeling all kinds of mixed up emotions, many of which were no good.
 Regardless of how I felt, I laid my head on my pillow that evening not knowing what the future held for me, my marriage or my new little family.
 I cried myself to sleep that night, in my husband’s arms, not understanding at all, but knowing we were laying in God’s plan.